Stanley Cortez

+He was the younger brother of actor and director Ricardo Cortez.

 Biography

 Cortez was born under the surname "Krantz" in New York City and attended New York University.
 He adopted his professional name Cortez to capitalize on the fame of his older brother, Jacob Krantz, who had been transformed into the film matinee idol Ricardo Cortez.
-He first worked as a designer of elegant sets for several portrait photographers' studios (including that of Edward Steichen), which may well have instilled in him his great talent: a strong feeling for space and an ability to move his camera through that space in such a way as to embody it in film's two-dimensional format.
+He first worked as a designer of elegant sets for several portrait photographers' studios (including that of Edward Steichen), which may have influenced his strong spatial awareness and ability to effectively use camera movement: a strong feeling for space and an ability to move his camera through that space in such a way as to embody it in film's two-dimensional format.
 His first job in the film industry was for Pathé News, which later allowed him to give his films a newsreel-like touch when necessary.
 During the 1920s and the early 1930s, he worked his way up the usual Hollywood cameraman ladder: camera assistant, camera operator, and cinematographer (or first cameraman, a rank he attained in 1936).
 He managed to work for some of the great Hollywood cameramen, among them Karl Struss, Charles Rosher, and Arthur C. Miller.
-On the side, Cortez managed to do an experimental film, Scherzo (1932), that drew on the techniques of Slavko Vorkapić; critics have referred to this short as a "symphony of light."
+On the side, Cortez managed to do an experimental film, Scherzo (1932), that drew on the techniques of Slavko Vorkapić; the short has been described as a "symphony of light" by some critics."

-Cortez's early films as cinematographer are not of the first rank, but they often had offbeat subjects that allowed him to experiment. (indeed, throughout his career, he displayed an ability to give otherwise mediocre works a certain interest by means of experimental techniques.)
+Cortez's early films often involved unconventional subjects, providing opportunities for experimentation.
+He often employed experimental techniques to enhance the visual appeal of his films.
 In The Forgotten Woman (1939) he did an extreme close-up of the actress's eyes to create a sense of seeing into her mind.
-Then Cortez had his big chance of working with Orson Welles on The Magnificent Ambersons (1942).
-Cortez saw the set for the film before being appointed first cameraman.
+Then Cortez had a big chance to work with Orson Welles on The Magnificent Ambersons (1942).
+Cortez saw the set for the film before being appointed the first cameraman.
 His spatial sense told him that shooting the film within these sets would be a tremendous challenge.
-Welles intuited that Cortez's mastery of studio space was exactly what this film–having a house as its main setting–demanded.
-Much of Cortez's work on the film was cut by the studio.
-During World War II, Cortez served in the United States Army Signal Corps.
+Cortez's work on the film utilized his expertise in navigating studio space, a skill that was integral to its visual storytelling.
+Some of Cortez's work on The Magnificent Ambersons was reportedly edited out during post-production.
+During World War II, Cortez served in the U.S. Army Signal Corps.